tarunprof4/CohesionAndCoupling/README.md

 # Reason for Writing
 I couldnt find crystal clear understanding of cohesion and coupling over the internet.

-# Real use case High Cohesion
+# Real use case for High Cohesion
 We want to write functionality for user registration and we need to check if the user age is greater than 18 to allow for registration.